This page is about contributing code, for other types of contribution (non technical) see this page. If you want to get involved we can also chat!

 file defines events for the startup process.

-Fork the project
+Fork the project you need to modify

 Open the Silex Project in GitHub.
 Click Fork